VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 		            item['tags'] = quote.css('div.tags a.tag::text').getall()
 		            yield item

-This code creates a spider class and names the spider as `quotes`.
-Using a CSS selector, it selects all HTML elements with the class `quote` within the response HTML and creates a new instance of `ScrapyTestItem` class for each element.
-The `get()` method retrieves textual contents of each element and stores them in their respective field instances.
+This code defines a spider named `quotes`.
+Using a CSS selector, it selects all elements with the class `quote` and creates a `ScrapyTestItem` instance for each.
+The `get()` method retrieves the text content and stores it in the respective fields.

 7. In your terminal, navigate to the root directory of the project (`scrapy_test`) and run the command: